 To join the co-op you must attend a one-hour new member orientation.
 You may attend any orientation, at whatever time most convenient for you – regardless of where you ultimately choose to compost.
 You will then receive a link to sign the new member agreement in your email.

-Q: What am I agreeing to in the member agreement?
+Q: What’s in the member agreement?

 Q: How do I access the bin at my site?

-Q: What happens to the compost when it is ready?
+Q: What happens to the finished compost?

 Q. What should I bring to a work day?

-Q: How accessible is the bin?
+Q: How accessible are the bins?